Tommrodrigues/Blog/content/posts/Wi-Fi Cracking/index.md

 The minimum length for a WPA password is 8 characters.
 For a password of this length, even just with upper or lowercase letters, brute-forcing will already take a considerable amount of time.

-Furthermore, if you increase the password length and start adding in numbers, uppercase letters, and special characters, brute-forcing is completely unreasonable — think lifetime of the universe to crack a single password.
+Furthermore, if you increase the password length and start adding in numbers, uppercase letters, and special characters, brute-forcing is completely unreasonable — think the lifetime of the universe to crack a single password.

 ## Conclusion